spencertipping/tau/m/transform.md

   + Unlike in `ni`, τ records can hold binary contents and have complex structure
 + Operators can react to and manipulate stream annotations like _τ_, _α_, ...

-Some things should be trivial:
+Things that should be trivial:

 + File IO with all multiplex variants (binary data format)
   + Disk-backed cyclic sorting